tenzir/tenzir/rfc/002-fault-tolerance/README.md

 #### Scenario: Single Deployment

-In the scenario where VAST runs on an embedded appliance, potentially co-located with visibility and detection providers (e.g., Zeek and Suricata sensors), there exists a strong dependency on the hardware.
+In the scenario where Tenzir runs on an embedded appliance, potentially co-located with visibility and detection providers (e.g., Zeek and Suricata sensors), there exists a strong dependency on the hardware.
 We assume that operators have configured their hardware in terms of redundancy according to the desired